Summary

 - ^ “72 House Democrats Support Resolution to Expel GOP Rep. Marjorie Taylor Greene”.
 CBS News.
 March 19, 2021.

 - ^ Bycoffe, Anna Wiederkehr and Aaron (April 22, 2021).
 “Does Your Member Of Congress Vote With Or Against Biden?”.
 FiveThirtyEight.
+Archived from the original on June 12, 2021.
 Retrieved September 1, 2022.

 - ^ “Head to Head: Compare Voting Records”.